SIDN/RollRollRollYourRoot/figures/fig5/README.md

-Cumulative Data from B root of resolvers sending only support for KSK-2010
+Cumulative Data from B root of resolvers sending only support for KSK-2010 using RFC8145 telemetry

-source, qcount, cumul_source_count
+source 					Source index
-Source index, Number of Queries, Cumulative Queries
+qcount					Number of Queries
+cumul_source_count	 	Cumulative Queries